cmoats/Earthquake_Cluster/README.md

 # Results

-After running the program, I got this:
+After running the program I got this:

 ![image of earthquake cluster](https://github.com/cmoats/Earthquake_Cluster/blob/main/Clustering%20results.PNG)

 The size of the dots reflect the different magnitude of each earthquake and the different colors represent the clusters.
 To check how accurate our plotting looks, we can compare our plot to a map of the tectonic plates of Earth.
-So, we expect most of our earthquakes to be happening near the tectonic plate borders and if they aren't then we either have wrong data or we did something else wrong.
+So, we expect most of our earthquakes to be happening near the tectonic plate borders and if they aren't then we either have wrong data or did something else wrong.

 Here is a map of the tectonic plates: